platformsh/platformsh-docs/docs/src/integrations/overview.md

 Platform.sh supports native integrations with multiple services, first and foremost Git hosting services such as GitHub, GitLab, or Bitbucket.
 You can continue to use those tools for your development workflow, and have Platform.sh environments created automatically for your pull requests and branches.

-You can also add our native integrations with performance monitoring tools.
-Platform.sh owns and recommends [Blackfire](/integrations/observability/blackfire.md).By using Blackfire on Platform.sh, you will benefit from an enhanced experience and support, as well as upcoming unique features.
+You can also add native integrations with performance monitoring tools.
+Platform.sh recommends [Blackfire](/integrations/observability/blackfire.md), which is part of the standard Platform.sh Observability Suite.

 Platform.sh also supports [New Relic](/integrations/observability/new-relic/_index.md), or [Tideways](/integrations/observability/tideways.md), as well as setting up [health notifications](/integrations/notifications.md).
 Or create your [own integration using our webhooks](/integrations/activity/webhooks.md).
 Be aware that only a project administrator (someone with `admin` level access to the project) can add or remove integrations.
 See [User administration](/administration/users.md) for more details.